-The Other Borrowdale is situated near Tebay on the M6.
-The walk goes through this unspoilt valley and returns via the rolling countryside on its north side.
-Interesting views of the M6!
+The ‘Other’ Borrowdale is situated near Tebay on the M6 (sounds great!).
+However the walk goes through a unspoilt valley and returns via the rolling countryside on its north side.
+Amongst other things there are interesting views of the M6!

-There is a sizeable clutch of beautiful unspoilt land to the north of Kendal and sandwiched between the M6 near Tebay and the A6.
-It is dominated by the ‘other’ Borrowdale which cuts a deep (but wide) swathe through hills that are more reminiscent of the neighbouring Howgills than the Lakes to the west.
+There is a sizeable clutch of beautiful unspoilt land to the north of Kendal.
+The best is sandwiched between the M6 near Tebay and the A6.
+It is dominated by the ‘other’ Borrowdale which cuts a deep (but wide) swathe through rolling fells that are more reminiscent of the neighbouring Howgills than the Lakes to the west.
 I have looked at these fells year in year out as I sped up the M6 but never bothered to stop and investigate them more closely.

-On my first visit I did without really knowing what to expect.
-I walked up the valley from the east expecting to make a long loop to the south but on arrival at the stepping stones near the A6 I changed plans and headed up to the rolling hills to the north which cling closely to the Borrowdale Valley.
-Good choice, the walking on the ridge is excellent (there is a path) and the views interesting with the M6 to be seen but surprisingly not heard.
+On my first visit in 2010 I explored the valley without really knowing what to expect.
+I walked up the valley from the east expecting to make a long loop to the south.
+However on arrival at the stepping stones near the A6 I changed plans and headed up to the rolling hills to the north which cling closely to the Borrowdale Valley.
+It was good choice.
+The walking on the ridge is excellent (there is a path) and the views interesting with the M6 to be seen but surprisingly not heard.
 Try it.

-There are no real paths on the grassy ridge to the north of the Other Borrowdale.
+There are no real paths on the grassy ridge to the north of the valley.
 Therefore pick your way from rounded lump to rounded lump.
 If in cloud take a bearing between them.